Galiold/ThrowTheBirds/README.md

   <img src="/demonstration/AngryBirds-Kinnect.gif">
 </p>

 **Important Note:** This game portrays characters and environments of the game *Angry Birds Star Wars* by *Rovio*, with some changes in controllers.
 This project is only used for educational purposes, it is not, and will not be used in any other way.
-Sprites of the game were used only to facilitate the developmnent process.
+Sprites of the game were are low quality assets found on the internet, used only to facilitate the developmnent process.